lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Still to do in a future version:

   `[ ]` We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?
 The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.
-  `[ ]` Open question: do we need to incluede the ECDH, X25519, X448, and RSA public keys is the KDF?
+  `[ ]` Open question: do we need to include the ECDH, X25519, X448, and RSA public keys in the KDF?
 X-Wing does, but previous versions of this spec do not.
 In general existing ECC and RSA hardware decryptor implementations might not know their own public key.

 # Introduction {#sec-intro}

 The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for long data lifetimes.
-The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics falling to classical algorithmic attacks as well as hardware and software implementations that have not had sufficient maturing time to rule out catestrophic implementation bugs.
+The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics falling to classical algorithmic attacks as well as hardware and software implementations that have not had sufficient maturing time to rule out catastrophic implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.

 Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected.
 Such mechanisms are referred to as Post-Quantum / Traditional Hybrids {{I-D.driscoll-pqt-hybrid-terminology}}.